 Lisa joined Forward Together in February 2016, and brings over 20 years of organizing, policy and movement-building experience to her role as Senior Policy and Organizing Manager.
 Her life-long vocation in social justice began as a teen when she participated in the Center for Third World Organizing MAAP program.
 Her work spans labor issues, immigrant rights, economic justice for welfare mothers and immigrant families, and education justice for youth of color, at the local, state, national and transnational levels.
 Lisa also served as a Program Officer at a small family foundation where her primary focus was to support community efforts to shift state policy on criminal justice, and to raise the dignity of incarcerated and formerly incarcerated people, and their loved ones.
 Prior to joining Forward Together, she was the Policy and Organizing Director at a large multi-issue, multi-constituency community organization working on anti-displacement, migrant rights and transportation equity in Silicon Valley.
 Lisa graduated magna cum laude from UC Santa Cruz with a major in Feminist Studies, emphasizing social movements and the law.
 The daughter of Mejicano/Indigenous immigrant and migrant farmworkers, she identifies as both Xikana and muxerista.
 Born in California’s Central Valley, raised in the South Bay, and currently living in Oakland, Lisa is the proud mother of two amazing sons, dabbles in quilting, knitting and other textile arts, loves to run around Lake Merritt with her puppy, Luna, and enjoys brisk swims in the San Francisco Bay with her partner.

-As the New Mexico Program Director at Forward Together, Jessica ensures that the Strong Families network in New Mexico is vibrant and connected while moving policy and culture shift work that meets the needs of all New Mexico families.
-Prior to joining Forward Together, Jessica spent twelve years at Media Literacy Project where she led the Girl Tech program for young women of color that centered on reproductive justice and video production.
-She also designed curriculum, taught classes to middle and high school students, and trained nationally and internationally in media literacy and media justice.
-Jessica brings experience in educating and organizing on media access issues, program planning and evaluation, and creating beautiful resources that are accessible to New Mexico communities.
-She recently served on the Board of Directors for Young Women United for six years.
-When not at work, Jessica enjoys spending time with her two sons, Luca and Micah, reading nonfiction, and hiking in the mountains.
+As the New Mexico Program Director at Forward Together, Jessica oversees the program to ensure that it is moving policy and culture shift work that meets the needs of all New Mexico families.
+Jessica manages the planning, development, and evaluation of year-round civic engagement strategies in the state.
+Prior to joining Forward Together, Jessica spent twelve years at Media Literacy Project where she led a program for young women of color that centered on reproductive justice and video production.
+She has designed curriculum, taught classes to middle and high school students, and trained nationally and internationally in media literacy and media justice.
+Jessica has a heart for leadership development, organizational development, and creating beautiful civic engagement resources that are accessible to communities.
+When not at work, Jessica enjoys spending time with her two sons, reading nonfiction, and hiking in the mountains.